 What if the publisher tells me I don't need the addendum because the publisher's agreement already permits immediate posting of the article in an institutional open access repository?

-We advise that you still use the addendum, because the nonexclusive license to the University of Rhode Island enables the University to allow you and others to make various beneficial uses of the article, so long as the article is not sold, for example, allowing the use of the article in a course pack or in a courseware program like Sakai.
+We advise that you still use the addendum, because the nonexclusive license to the University of Rhode Island enables the University to allow you and others to make various beneficial uses of the article, so long as the article is not sold, for example, allowing the use of the article in a course pack or in a courseware program like Brightspace.
 These beneficial uses may be in conflict with provisions of the publication agreement.

-Thus, to avoid a conflicting transfer of copyright to the publisher and to protect youself from a potential breach of contract, using the addendum is a good idea.
+Thus, to avoid a conflicting transfer of copyright to the publisher and to protect yourself from a potential breach of contract, using the addendum is a good idea.
 However, if the publisher's agreement is wholly consistent with the University of Rhode Island's license, you do not need to use the addendum.
 This may be the case, for example, for some open access journals.

 What should I do if my article has coauthors?